tkchafin/FGTpartitioner/README.md

 ### Status
 FGTpartitioner is currently working properly, and finds the same FGT conflicts as other programs that I have tested.
-However, it is currently very slow.
-[Oh well.](https://uproxx.files.wordpress.com/2018/10/big-mouth-rick.jpg?quality=100&w=650) I've sped it up slightly by Cython-izing a major bottleneck, and enabling a parallel search for FGT conflicts using the multiprocess module.
-I may spend a little more time profiling and optimizing, but the code does what I need it to do so I'll likely stop tinkering with it :)
+I may work on continuing to optimize it a bit, but for right now the best solutions for speeding up FGTpartitioner with very large alignments is to use multiprocessing <-t> and to set a maximum physical distance for calculating FGTs <-d>.
+The justification for the latter is that there exists a certain physical map distance which is almost guaranteed to have spanned multiple recombinations, thus there is no point in continuing to search for FGT conflicts.
+Ideally you can find some published studies calculating linkage disequilibrium for your species or something similar, and inform this parameter with the larger-end of the expected linkage block size distribution.

 ### Dependencies
 Requires Python 3 and the following modules: